discorporate/flatland/docs/source/validation/custom.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To stop validation of an element & skip any remaining members of
-:attr:`flatland.FieldSchema.validators`, return :obj:`flatland.Skip` from the
+:attr:`flatland.Element.validators`, return :obj:`flatland.Skip` from the
 validator:

 .. testcode::